 Naturally, the wording would lead one to believe that the common defense aspect was an important factor, if not the most important factor, at the time the Constitution was drafted, and with good reason.
 We did not have a standing army at the time and there were concerns about European powers getting that covetous look in their eyes.
 Many of the founders were also wary that our democratic experiment would devolve into an authoritarian government with a standing army at its beck and call.
 The perceived solution to these problems was to have militias ready to defend the US against both domestic and foreign threats.
 Citizen-controlled armories stocked mostly with rifles were established at various strategic points to help communities respond to danger.
 Given the period, it follows that we associate the word “arms” in the Constitution with guns, but had the Constitution been drafted during the Middle Ages, those arms may have referred to crossbows and swords.
 Today, automatic weapons, RPGs, and IEDs appear to be what is necessary to attempt to take on an invading army.
 No sane person is arguing for the right to bear AK-47s and RPGs.
 Nor would they be necessary for national defense against a foreign attack since we have long set aside our qualms with having a standing military force.
 As for the necessity to have high-powered weapons in the event a highly corrupt and unjust government comes to fruition, most would now agree that the recourses provided by our democratic framework and other avenues of protest would better address the problem than an outright rebellion.

 The more relevant argument of the day is the claim that guns are necessary for people to defend themselves and their property.
 While this comes from a reinterpretation of the 2nd Amendment that does not mesh well with the original language, I do not have a problem with that.
 Nations should continually take the lessons of history and reassess the value of their governing principles.
 However, it is often done under the guise of finding the original intent behind the words, ignoring the 220 years of intervening experience.
 In any case, let us assume that the new interpretation is valid.
-What is the necessity for having assault weapons or high capacity magazines?
+What is the necessity of having assault weapons or high capacity magazines?
 For the purpose of self defense a hand gun will do.
 Nor is it necessary to have an arsenal in a household.
 By comparison, the rifles and hand guns during the colonial period fired one shot at a time and took a while to reload.
 Many parts of the colonies also lacked a presiding law enforcement agency.
 Now most areas of at least moderate size have local police ready to respond to emergencies 24/7.
-Being armed like an 80s action movie hero is not necessity for keeping safe.
-At any rate, gun control laws needn’t take away from the right of the vast majority citizens to keep guns for self defense.
+Being armed like an 80s action movie hero is not necessary for keeping safe.
+At any rate, gun control laws need not take away from the right of the vast majority citizens to keep guns for self defense.
 In fact, they can reinforce self defense by making it more difficult for those with criminal histories and the mentally ill to acquire guns.

 The argument that does get in the way of reasonable gun control laws is the idea that gun ownership is a basic right, like the right to free speech, because it is stipulated in the Constitution.
-What I say to that is, first of all, that just because some historically revered figures wrote something down somewhere doesn’t automatically make it an unquestionable holy commandment.
+Just because some historically revered figures wrote something down somewhere doesn’t automatically make it an unquestionable holy commandment.
 What made these men into the symbols that they are today has as much to do with people’s willingness to hear them out, spurred by a spirit of revolution, as it did with their perspicacity, convictions, and intellect.
 Today we could amass a group of Americans as smart and capable, not to mention much more diverse, as the Founding Fathers, but who would listen to them?
 If they are to contradict the magnum opus of the deified forefathers, they might fare little better than those who question the values and edicts held in holy books.
 But I digress.
 The point I am trying to make is that the right to bear guns is not what comes to mind when thinking of basic human rights such as the right to a trial, freedom from torture & arbitrary detainment, freedom of speech, freedom of religion, etc. A violation of these rights deprives people of dignity and social inclusion.
 On the other hand, no one is crying over those poor Englishmen who cannot carry glocks to the local cricket match.

 Second of all, we already curtail something as basic as freedom of speech when it can potentially endanger the public.
 The classic example is that one cannot yell “Fire!” in a theater.
 Well, the proliferation of guns is at the very least partly responsible for the US having the highest rate of gun violence among the developed countries.
 It would make sense to put regulations in place so that not quite so many of them can find their way into the streets and into the hands of people with problematic histories.
 So, without further adieu, here is a list of moderate gun control measures in no particular order: